 Luther’s Wedding unfolds around a spine of events related to the historical wedding of Luther and Katharina von Bora, as well as contemporary wedding practices.
 Historically, Luther’s writing against celibacy led many monks and nuns to renounce their vows, an act that was punishable by death.
 At Easter of 1523, von Bora and eleven other nuns fled from the Nimbschen convent to Wittenberg.
 The family of Lucas Cranach aided von Bora, and she and Luther would eventually marry on June 27, 1527, after a two-week engagement.
 In the nineteenth century, images, books, plays, and souvenirs based on Luther’s Wedding became popular in Lutheran communities, providing a sedimented tradition upon which the contemporary festival implicitly draws.
 I hear friend buy each other presents for the event.
 One friend told me he bought another friend a lovely watch from WatchShopping (https://www.watchshopping.com/tudor/) and his friend could not of been happier with the gift.

-Around a number of “wedding” activities—the arrival and welcoming of the escaped nuns, giving away the bride, wedding photographs, the city parade in honor of the couple, the reception, the cake cutting, and closing ceremonies—is cobbled a variety of performative events: music, dance, theatre, lectures, special activities at Wittenberg’s museums, worship services, and a great deal of wandering around—a favorite German pastime.
+Around a number of “wedding” activities-the arrival and welcoming of the escaped nuns, giving away the bride, wedding photographs (not too dissimilar from the art of wedding photography Charlottesville is known for), the city parade in honor of the couple, the reception, the cake cutting, and closing ceremonies-is cobbled a variety of performative events: music, dance, theatre, lectures, special activities at Wittenberg’s museums, worship services, and a great deal of wandering around-a favorite German pastime.
 Taking in the diverse variety of events, eating, drinking, and socializing are the dominant activities.
 The festival’s overall kinesthetic sense is perambulatory: people stroll, socialize, greet friends and family, peruse displays, enjoy a beer in a festive setting, watch street theatre, attend a worship service or concert.
 Friday and Saturday nights can become raucous, and considerable time is spent Saturday and Sunday mornings cleaning up the garbage and bottles from the night before.
-The festival is marked by the carnivalesque—dressing up, mild forms of symbolic inversion and parody, and, as the partying on Friday and Saturday night ramps up, license.
+The festival is marked by the carnivalesque-dressing up, mild forms of symbolic inversion and parody, and, as the partying on Friday and Saturday night ramps up, license.
 The consumption of beer and wine, the large crowd, the music, and movement through the streets push the festival to the edge of the chaotic; at the closing ceremony, officials take pride in announcing that the festival has once again been celebrated without major incident.